treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 ### Reuven Lerner's Python courses and Weekly Python Exercise

 Reuven Lerner is offering [30% off all his products](https://store.lerner.co.il/?coupon=BF2021) (intro Python bundle, advanced Python bundle, data analytics bundle, and Weekly Python Exercises, and more) through Monday.
-If you don't see discounts, apply the coupon code **BF2021** (that link in the previous sentence already has the code applied though).
+Enter the coupon BF2021 if needed (though that link should apply the coupon already).

 If you like Python Morsels, you might want to check out Reuven's Weekly Python exercise as well.
 Both are based around exercise-driven learning.